jhr1948/ArchiveXM/README.md

 * **Typo-Tolerant Metadata Lookup** - Common title spelling issues are handled more gracefully during metadata search, helping tracks still resolve when local filenames or SiriusXM metadata contain minor spelling differences.
 * **Better Metadata Result Ranking** - Search results are ranked more intentionally to prefer studio albums, then singles, then compilations, while avoiding live albums unless the searched track appears to be a live version.
 * **Jukebox and Library UI Improvements** - Additional frontend refinements improve the Jukebox and music library workflow.
+* **M3U Playlist Generation** - This fork can generate M3U playlist output for use with external IPTV/player apps.
+* **Reverse Proxy URL Support for M3U Links** - M3U stream URLs can be generated using a configured public/reverse-proxy base URL instead of only local Docker/internal addresses, making playlists usable outside the host network.
+* * 📺 **M3U Playlist Generation** - Generate playlist output for external IPTV/player apps, with reverse-proxy-friendly stream URLs

 ### Metadata Ranking Notes